TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 | PUT    | Update | `PUT /posts/:postid` - Updates a single post    |
 | DELETE | Delete | `DELETE /posts/:postid` - Deletes a single post |

-There are usually 2 URIs for a resource - one for the entire collection and one for a single object in the collection.
+There are usually 2 URLs for a resource - one for the entire collection and one for a single object in the collection.
 One can `GET /posts` for all of the posts or `GET /posts/:postid` for one of them.
-Nesting URIs further is entirely possible, `GET /post/:postid/comments` can get all the comments for a post, or `GET /post/:postid/comments/:commentid` can get a specific comment on a specific post.
+Nesting URLs further is entirely possible, `GET /post/:postid/comments` can get all the comments for a post, or `GET /post/:postid/comments/:commentid` can get a specific comment on a specific post.

 ### HTTP response status codes